 As a public organisation fulfilling a crucial and societal role, Stedin Group sets great store by effective and responsible management and supervision as well as transparent governance.
 In this section, we describe the governance roles within Stedin Group.

-Stedin Group is the name of the group comprising Stedin Netbeheer B.V., DNWG Groep N.V. and NetVerder B.V., among others.
-Stedin Holding N.V. heads the group structure and is, directly or indirectly, the director under the articles of association of all its subsidiaries.
-Stedin Holding N.V. is a two-tier board company and applies the full two-tier board structure, consisting of a Board of Management and a Supervisory Board.
+Stedin Group comprises Stedin Holding N.V. and the subsidiaries Stedin Netbeheer B.V., DNWG Groep N.V. and NetVerder B.V., among others.
+Stedin Holding heads the group structure and is, directly or indirectly, the director under the articles of association of its subsidiaries.
+From 1 January 2022, the two grid managers within Stedin Group are integrated into a single grid manager (further information can be found in the section About us).
+Stedin Holding applies the full two-tier board structure.
+Stedin Group has a two-tier board structure, with a Board of Management and a Supervisory Board.
 The Board of Management manages Stedin Group; the Supervisory Board exercises supervision.
-Both boards act independently of each other.

 The Corporate Governance Code and Stedin Group

 The Dutch Corporate Governance Code (CGC) sets out important guiding principles for Stedin Group, which we apply on a voluntary basis.
 Stedin Group additionally complies with the governance requirements under the Electricity Act and the Gas Act.
 A large part of the work carried out by Stedin Group is regulated and subject to supervision by the Netherlands Authority for Consumers and Markets (ACM).
 The remuneration structure of the members of the Board of Management and the Supervisory Board of Stedin is regulated by the Senior Executives in the Public and Semi-Public Sector (Standards for Remuneration) Act.